Raúl Zurita: Military coup and dictatorship

-During this period, Zurita undertook various artistic actions aimed at critically and creatively integrating and expanding different concepts of art and life.
-He carried out various actions using his body as a medium of expression, intending to convey a sense of powerlessness in the face of reality and the need to communicate without words.
-In collaboration with sociologist Fernando Balcells and artists Lotty Rosenfeld, Juan Castillo, and Diamela Eltit, he formed the CADA group (Colectivo de Acciones de Arte).
-Their artistic stance was based on using the city as a space for creation.
-With Eltit, whom he met in 1974, Zurita formed a lasting partnership that lasted for a decade, and they had a son, Felipe, who is a musician.
+During this period, Zurita undertook various artistic actions aimed at critically and creatively expanding concepts of art and life.
+He used his body as a medium of expression to convey powerlessness and the need to communicate without words.
+In collaboration with sociologist Fernando Balcells and artists Lotty Rosenfeld, Juan Castillo, and Diamela Eltit, he founded the CADA group (Colectivo de Acciones de Arte), whose artistic stance was based on using the city as a space for creation.
+With Eltit, whom he met in 1974, Zurita formed a lasting partnership of a decade; they had a son together, Felipe, who is a musician.